sagemathinc/cowasm/README.md

 <br/>

-The quick summary is that in each case pypy is twice as fast as python\-lang \(basically ndoe.js\), python\-lang is twice as fast as cpython, and _**native cpython is about 2.5x\-2.8x as fast as python\-wasm**_.
+The quick summary is that in each case pypy is twice as fast as pylang \(basically node.js\), python\-lang is twice as fast as cpython, and _**native cpython is about 2.5x\-2.8x as fast as python\-wasm**_.
 However, when you study the individual benchmarks, there are some significant differences.
 E.g., in `brython.py` there is a benchmark "create instance of simple class" and it typically takes 4x\-5x longer in WebAssembly versus native CPython.

 ---